alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 ### former2

 Former2 allows you to generate Infrastructure-as-Code outputs from your existing resources within your AWS account.
-By making the relevant calls using the AWS JavaScript SDK, Former2 will scan across your infrastructure and present you with the list of resources for you to choose which to generate outputs for.
+By making the relevant calls using the AWS JavaScript SDK, Former2 will scan across your infrastructure and present you with a list of resources for you to choose which to generate outputs.

 Supported IaC output: